Skip to content

 # Show detailed info about a hook

-remoteclaw hooks info command-logger
+remoteclaw hooks info session-memory

 # JSON output

-remoteclaw hooks info command-logger --json
+remoteclaw hooks info session-memory --json

 Check Eligibility